 Eligible Graduate School of Arts and Sciences (GSAS) students may apply for funding from the Graduate School Advisory Council (GSAC) to present their work at academic conferences and workshops.
 The grants (up to $500) may be used to reimburse for conference registration fees, transportation, and lodging.

 For more information and to apply for GSAC travel funding, please follow the guidelines listed on the GSAC Travel Grant website.

-GSAS may provide matching funds of up to $250 if an MA student receive funding from their program to conduct thesis research or to present their work at an academic conference.
+If an MA student receives funding from their program, GSAS may provide matching funds of up to $250 for a student to conduct thesis research or up to $300 for them to present their work at an academic conference.
 Interested students should first contact the Program Manager to discuss program funding.

 For more information on the GSAS matching funds, including application procedure and materials, please view the GSAS MA Research Matching Funds website and the GSAS Funding to Attend Conferences website.

 Students whose original research includes work with human subjects are required to obtain Institutional Review Board (IRB) approval.
 Such approval is also an eligibility requirement for the European Institute's Thesis Grants.
 More information can be found on the Columbia Research page Human Research Protection Office and IRBs.

 Students must also register their travel itinerary, personal contact information, and emergency contacts using the International SOS MyTrips travel registry.